We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 The first question you may have is, "How can I make it stop?"
 The second may be, "Are treatments safe for my baby?"
 And finally, "Is my heartburn serious?"
 Keep reading to learn what causes heartburn during pregnancy and what you can do about it.

 During pregnancy, hormone changes can allow the muscles in the esophagus, including the LES, to relax more frequently.
 The result is that more acids may seep back up, particularly when you’re lying down or after you’ve eaten a large meal.

 In addition, as the fetus grows during the second and third trimesters and the uterus expands to accommodate that growth, the stomach is under more pressure.
-This can also result in food and acid being pushed back up toward the esophagus.
+This can also result in food and acid being pushed back up into the esophagus.

 If you have heartburn or acid reflux, could it mean that you're pregnant?
 It's possible.
 Heartburn is a common occurrence for most people at one time or another, but doesn't necessarily mean you're pregnant.
 However, if you experience other symptoms, such as a missed period or nausea, these could be signs that you need to take a pregnancy test.

 However, each woman is different.
 Being pregnant doesn’t necessarily mean you’ll have heartburn.
 It depends on many factors, including your physiology, diet, daily habits, and your pregnancy.

 Relieving heartburn during pregnancy typically involves a period of trial and error.
-Lifestyle habits that can reduce the incidence of heartburn are the safest methods for both mother and baby, according to the March of Dimes.
-For example:
+Lifestyle habits that can reduce the incidence of heartburn are often the safest methods for both mother and baby.
+Some changes you can make that may help relieve your heartburn include: